alobanov/alobanov.github.io/logs.md

 {% endfor %}

 <div class="bubble yellow">
  💁‍♂️ On this page, I keep a log of my activities.
-Here’s the current statistics:
+Here's the current statistics:
     {% assign unique_categories = categories | split: "," | uniq %}
     {% for category in unique_categories %}
       {% unless category == "" %}